Good Questions regarding Strengths

 • Needs — After you’ve done the activity, even if you’re tired, you feel

 How we perceive our strengths can change over time.
-It depends on the knowledge we acquire, the skills we learn along the way, and we may discover new personal strengths that we were not aware of until we faced a new challenge.
+It depends on the knowledge we gain, the skills we learn along the way, and we may discover new personal strengths that we were not aware of until we faced a new challenge.

 Where do our strengths come from?